livanos/businesscard/README.md

 # Business Card Scanner App

-A web application that allows users to take photos of business cards and convert them into digital contacts using OpenAI's GPT-4o vision capabilities.
+A web application that allows users to take photos of business cards and convert them into digital contacts using OpenAI's GPT-4o vision capabilities with Structured Outputs.

 ## Features

 - Capture photos of business cards on mobile or desktop devices
 - Upload existing images of business cards
-- Extract contact information using GPT-4o
+- Extract contact information using GPT-4o with reliable schema validation via Structured Outputs
 - Generate downloadable vCard files for phone contacts
 - Mobile-responsive design works on both iOS and Android devices
+- Enhanced error handling and user feedback

 ## Technologies Used

 - **Frontend**: HTML, CSS, JavaScript (Vanilla)
 - **Backend**: Node.js with Express
-- **Image Processing**: OpenAI GPT-4o with vision capabilities
+- **Image Processing**: OpenAI GPT-4o with vision capabilities and Structured Outputs
 - **File Handling**: Multer for image uploads

 ## Setup and Installation